YXSIO/tensorflow_learning_yuxia/README.md

 ## Course 2 Convolutional Neural Networks in TensorFlow
-1. it’s time to go back to the Cats v Dogs full Kaggle Challenge exercise.
-Last week you built a classifier for Cats v Dogs and trained it for a few epochs.
+1. Cats v Dogs full Kaggle Challenge exercise.
-2. Now that you’ve seen Image Augmentation in action, This week I want you to add Augmentation to it, and experiment with different parameters to avoid overfitting.
+2. Add Augmentation to it, and experiment with different parameters to avoid overfitting.
-3. This week your exercise will be to apply what you've learned about Transfer Learning to see if you can increase training accuracy for Horses v Humans.
-To avoid crazy overfitting, your validation set accuracy should be around 95% if you do it right!
-Your training should automatically stop once it reaches this desired accuracy.
+3. Transfer Learning to increase training accuracy for Horses v Humans.
+To avoid crazy overfitting, your validation set accuracy should be around 95%.
-4. Now that you've explored the concepts behind going from binary classification to multi class classification, it's time for another Exercise.
+4. Going from binary classification to multi class classification.
 In this one you'll use the Sign Language dataset from https://www.kaggle.com/datamunge/sign-language-mnist.

 ### Learning
 * Prepare the training and testing image in each directory
 * Set up the training and validation generator to perform preprocessing: rescale, data augumentation.
 * flow_from_directory and from slice
 * Transfer learning
+* Multi-class classifer
+* Plot_model to visualize the model: Inception network visualization

+/*To do:*/
+loss='binary_crossentropy': Check different loss definition ImageDataGenerator
+Batch normalization layer parameter
+Tensor board
+Customized the layer object

 ## Course 3 Natural Language Processing in TensorFlow